Solvability of the Zakharov-Shabat systems with meromorphic potentials by quadrature: Proof of Theorem

 In this section we give a proof of Theorem~\ref{thm:main2}.
 We extend arguments used in the proof of Theorem~1.4 of \cite{Y23b} for the linear Schr\"odinger equations, as in Section~3.
 Henceforth we assume that $k\in\Rset^\ast$ and the hypotheses of Theorem~\ref{thm:main2} hold.

 Letting $y=1/x$, we rewrite \eqref{eqn:ZS2} as

 where $\tilde{q}(y)=q(1/y)$ and $\tilde{r}(y)=r(1/y)$.
-As shown below (see Proposition~\ref{prop:4a}), Eq.~\eqref{eqn:v} has an irregular singularity at $y=0$, i.e., Eq.~\eqref{eqn:ZS2} has an irregular singularity at infinity $x=\infty$.
+As shown below (see Lemma~\ref{prop:4a}), Eq.~\eqref{eqn:v} has an irregular singularity at $y=0$, i.e., Eq.~\eqref{eqn:ZS2} has an irregular singularity at infinity $x=\infty$.
 To obtain a necessary condition for the integrabilty of \eqref{eqn:ZS2}, we compute its formal monodromy, exponential torus and Stokes matrices \cite{MS16,PS03,S09} around $y=0$ for \eqref{eqn:v}.
 See these references for necessary information on the following computations.
+A concise review of the theory was also given in Appendix~A of \cite{Y23b}.

 Letting

 we rewrite \eqref{eqn:v} as

 or equivalently,